-BATTERY HOLDERS FOR TWO 11/2-v No. 7 CELLS The right-hand sketch shows how to make a battery holder for clamping a two-cell battery to a wooden base.
-The holder is bent from a strip of sheet metal. ends of each wire, and clamp the bare ends between the wood base and the spring clips.
-The single-contact tiepoint can be omitted.
+Although the plan drawing shows wires attached to the spring clips by soldering, it is easy to wire the amplifier without any soldered connections except those to the battery or battery holder.
+Remove the insulation from both ends of each wire, and clamp the bare ends between the wood base and the spring clips.
+The single-contact tie-point can be omitted.
 Instead of soldering one terminal of the resistor and two wires to the tie-point, clamp them under a washer held firmly against the wood base by a round head screw which passes through the hole in the washer and into the base.
 When a factory-made battery holder is used, the cells should be placed in the holder so that they are in series and the terminal voltage of the battery is 3 volts.
 The positive end of the left-hand cell should be at the front of the holder and the positive end of the